hopppe/travel-split2/README.md

 # Travel Split

-Travel Split is an iOS app designed to simplify expense sharing between friends during trips.
-Similar to Splitwise, it allows users to track expenses, split costs equally or customly, and see who owes what to whom.
+A mobile app that helps friends and travel groups split expenses easily while traveling together.

 ## Features

-- **Create Trips**: Create trip groups to track expenses together
-- **Invite Friends**: Share invite links to add friends to your trips
+- Create trips and add participants
-- **Add Expenses**: Quickly add expenses with descriptions and amounts
+- Add expenses with custom splitting options
-- **Flexible Splitting**: Split expenses equally by default, or customize splits as needed
-- **Balance Calculation**: Automatically calculate who owes what to whom
+- Track who owes what to whom
-- **Expense Categories**: Categorize expenses for better organization
-- **Simple Interface**: Clean, intuitive UI following Apple's design guidelines
+- Add placeholder participants that others can claim
+- Share trips with friends using invite codes

+## Technical Details

+- Built with SwiftUI
+- Uses Firebase for backend storage and authentication
+- Implements real-time updates for expenses and balances

 ## How to Use